In preparation for writing the chess scenes that

 piece he is, he will make absolutely sure he's got the back-up before

-risking his own neck!), but the robot insists instead that he moves his
+risking his own neck!) but the robot insists, as an alternative, that

 15 Kt-KB4 B-B1

-Carnell realises he's sitting on an undefended square, and that Blayes
+he would have realised he was sitting on an undefended square, and that

 The infamous illegal move.
-Since Carnell immediately vacates the
+Since Carnell vacates the office shortly after this

 I assume that the robot sits there calmly playing out the next few